 The spells designed to attack are like military actions.
 They should be used as the last resort as the long-term karmic side effects are hard to avoid.

 Even the spells purported for blessing and protection are not entirely free of side effects.
-Since the blessing and protection you’ve got are not what you earned from your deeds but gained from the favour bestowed to you by a higher force, you’ve accumulated a karmic debt which you eventually will need to pay, probably with an interest.
+Since the blessing and protection you’ve got are not what you earned from your deeds but gained from the favour bestowed to you by a higher force, you’ve accumulated a karmic debt which you eventually will need to pay, probably with interest.